 The group won a rap contest for WBLS in 1984 which lead to a recording contract with Sylvia Robinson‘s Sugarhill Records, however, the extremely poor contract was rejected by the group in favour of the 2nd place prize, a deal with Tommy Boy Music.
 The rest, as they say, is history.

-Notes: Features a locked groove at the end of the instrumental so it continues to repeat ‘Stet’ until you remove the arm.
+Notes: When released the single came with a free Stet sticker under the shrink wrap.
+The instrumental features a locked groove at the end so it continues to repeat ‘Stet’ until you remove the arm.